 - Other types of polarizers, such as the Wollaston prism, the Nomarski prism, the Rochon prism and the Sénarmont prism, only exploit somewhat different refraction angles due to birefringence, and not any reflection.
 Here, the two output beams are less strongly separated.

 Such birefringent crystalline polarizers differ in various respects:

 - For true polarizing beam splitters such as the Wollaston prism, both output beams are completely polarized.
-This is not the case for some other designs, such as the Glan-Thompson prism, the Glan-Foucault prism and the Glan-Taylor prism (even though these can be more or less optimized in that respect).
+This is not the case for some other designs, such as the Glan–-Thompson prism, the Glan–-Foucault prism and the Glan–-Taylor prism (even though these can be optimized to some extent in that respect).
 Note that for many applications only one output is used, so that this aspect is not always relevant.

 - Some designs work properly only for a narrow range of incidence angles, whereas others have a wider angular acceptance range.
 For example, the Glan–laser prism is a variant of the Glan–Taylor prism which works only in a narrow range of angles (which is usually no problem when working with low-divergence laser beams), but has lower optical losses and a higher optical damage threshold.

 - Those designs using a cement rather than an air gap tend to have lower optical damage threshold.